mvdcamme/C-Judge/doc/README.md

 * Executing a test case: `echo [stdin_content] | ./output "--gtest_output=json:$(pwd)/gtest_output" [command-line_args]`

 ## Example Exercises
-The `example_exercises` folder contains several example exercise directories, as well as sample solutions, to demonstrate how the C Judge can be used to write tests for a variety of exercises:
+The `example_exercises` folder contains several example `evaluation` directories of Dodona exercises, as well as sample solutions, to demonstrate how the C Judge can be used to write tests for a variety of exercises:

 * `fact_single`: A simple test file for testing the `fac` function implemented by the student.
 Defines eight test cases for this function.